Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Men learn to love the woman they are attracted to.
-Women learn to become attracted to the man they fall in love with.
+> Small men think they are small; great men never know they are great.

 <!-- QUOTE_END -->